Rural and Underserved Health Research Center

 Using a unique national database, The Enterprise Data Trust, we will explore pre- and post-closure hospital emergency department use with specific emphasis on those who used public emergency medical transportation, testing for significant changes.
 This study will be the first to look at the impacts of rural hospital closure at the patient level.

-Topics: Emergency medical services (EMS) and trauma, Health disparities and health equity, Health services, Transportation
+Topics: Emergency medical services (EMS) and trauma, Health services, Transportation